The 5 Best Corporate Credit Cards for Startups in 2025

 You already know how typical personal credit cards work, but when it comes to your business, it's time to think outside the box.

-Take a look at four five unique options: Brex, Divvy, Ramp, Stripe, and Zeni.
-These four cards are unique because they're more like charge cards than traditional credit cards.
+Take a look at five unique options: Brex, Divvy, Ramp, Stripe, and Zeni.
+These five cards are unique because they're more like charge cards than traditional credit cards.

 This means you can't carry a balance on these cards.
 You'll pay it off every month, which keeps your business out of debt.
 The card providers make money by charging fees to your merchants instead of charging you interest.